 To complete the MS with a concentration in Public Health Nutrition, students may choose the thesis or non-thesis option.
 All students complete concurrent and block field experiences, with the block field experience occurring during a summer session.
-The block field experience includes an analytical field paper for non-thesis students and seminar presentation for thesis and non-thesis students.
+The block field experience includes an analytical field paper for non-thesis students and poster presentation for thesis and non-thesis students.
 The 2017-2018 Curriculum Guide has been released but is subject to change due to anticipated curricular changes in the Department of Public Health.

 The thesis option consists of a minimum of 41 hours with at least 38 hours in the department.
 A minimum of 41 hours (not including thesis) at the 500 or 600 level are required.
 An oral comprehensive examination is required upon completion of the thesis.